- Before you buy, renovate or build a home, you should consider your needs and how you can achieve long-term comfort and energy efficiency.

 Step 8: Get timely professional advice

-Initial consultations are often free but this type of arrangement probably limits the advice provided.
+Initial consultations are often free, but this type of arrangement probably limits the advice provided.
 Paid consultations (agreed fee or hourly rate) usually yield more detailed advice and information.
-Many practitioners deduct the cost of such consultations from their fees if/when you contract them for further services.
-In the initial consultation, you can also assess your compatibility with the consultant (and vice versa) (see The design process).
+Many practitioners deduct the cost of such consultations from their fees when you contract them for further services.

-Make sure you’re aware of planning and building regulations for homes at your chosen location.
+Make sure you are aware of the planning and building regulations for homes at your chosen location.
 Your designer or consultant should be able to help, or you can check with your local council.
-These regulations cover a range of objectives such as enhancing neighbourhood character, protecting the amenity of neighbours and ensuring the home meets minimum sustainability requirements.
-If you’re buying into an estate, you may need to follow additional estate design guidelines.
+These regulations cover objectives such as ensuring the home meets minimum sustainable design requirements, protecting the amenity of neighbours, and preserving neighbourhood character.
+If you are buying into an estate, you may need to follow additional estate design guidelines.